 As for public entities, they may select one of the two alternatives described above to pay unemployment insurance.
 In addition, public entities must withhold personal income tax.
 Public entities do not have to pay state disability insurance tax, but in certain situations, they may decide to pay it.

-If You Need Help with Your Taxes, Contact Our Office Today
+If You Need Help with Your Payroll Taxes, Contact Our Office Today

 The best way to determine your tax liability as a California business owner is to consult with an experienced California tax attorney.
 These attorneys are familiar with both state and federal tax codes, as well as any changes that have been made to either set of rules.